monojitgoon/BeverageStore/README.md

-# RoomManagement JEE Demo
+# BeverageStore JEE Assignment

 ## Project Overview

-- `backend` includes the business functionality of the demo application
+- `backend` includes the business functionality of the BeverageStore application.
-- `frontend` includes the JSP frontend to manage divisions and room assignments
+- `frontend` includes the JSP frontend to manage Customer Orders and Salesman activities like add, update and delete beverages with incentives respectively.
+It also includes a JSP frontend for sending orders to the JMS queue that will be persisted by the MDB of the `backend` project.
+Similarly JSP front end is used for sending and retrieving data to and from beverageentity to persist and retrieve beverage related information to and from `backend` project.
-- `ear` creates an EAR from all the subprojects for deployment inside Glassfish
+- `ear` creates an EAR from all the subprojects for deployment inside Glassfish.
-- `shared` includes all classes/interfaces that are used by the other projects
+- `shared` includes all classes/interfaces that are used by the other projects.

 ## Configuration

 ### PostgreSQL Database
 1. Setup Postgres Database driver:
    Get the correct JDBC driver JAR for your PostgreSQL version from https://jdbc.postgresql.org/ Copy `resources/postgresql-*.*.****.jar` inside `[GlassFish directory]/glassfish/domains/[domain dir]/lib/`

 2. Setup of Postgres Database:
-   [PostGres directory]/bin/pgAdmin3.exe (default password: admin) Add new login role (you have to use a password as GlassFish JDBC Resources will require one) [Name: tester, Password: tester, Privileges: can_login: true]
+   [PostGres directory]/pgAdmin4/bin/pgAdmin4.exe (default password: admin) Add new login role (you have to use a password as GlassFish JDBC Resources will require one) [Name: tester, Password: tester, Privileges: can_login: true]
-   Add new database [Name: BeverageStore, Owner: tester] Execute `resources/db_tables.sql` inside pgAdmin to create all necessary tables.
+   Add new database [Name: BeverageStore, Owner: tester].

 ### Build project

-1. Check settings in `ant.properties`, especially the path to Glassfish
+1. Check settings in `gradle.properties`, especially the path to Glassfish and postgres DB login credentials.

 2. In the project's root folder:
-Run target `gradlew start-glassfish`
+Run target `gradlew startGlassfish`
-Run target `gradlew init`
+Run target `gradlew initServer`
 Run target `gradlew build`
 Run target `gradlew deploy`

-Please see manual GF configuration (below) if there are problems with the `start-glassfish, init, deploy` tasks.
+Please see manual GF configuration (below) if there are problems with the `startGlassfish, initServer, deploy` tasks.

-### Play around
+### After Deployment of BeverageStore App on Glassfish

-- Start the application client inside your Browser http://localhost:8080/frontend
+- Go to http://localhost:8080/frontend for placing order as customer, Add or Alter Beverage as Salesman and get the BI report as Admin or owner of the application.

 ## Manual Glassfish Configuration

 Starting Glassfish: `[GlassFish directory]\glassfish\bin\startserv` and `[GlassFish directory]\glassfish\bin\stopserv` GF Admin Console: `http://localhost:4848` (username: admin, default password: adminadmin)

 ### Setup JMS queue in GlassFish
         - Setup connection factory
               - Resources -> JMS Resources -> Connection Factories